Instantly Check Your CIBIL Score and Receive a Free Credit Report Online Check Now

 How often can I check my credit information report for free?

-As per RBI regulations, you can check your free full credit report (FFCR) once a year.
-This service has to be offered by all 4 credit bureaus in India.
-For any more checks, you may be required to pay a nominal fee.
+As per RBI regulations, you can check your Free Full Credit Report (FFCR) once per year.
+This service must be provided by all four credit bureaus operating in India.
+For any additional checks, you will be required to pay a nominal fee.

 Who can access my credit report?

-According to the RBI, entities engaged in the management of information to support or help credit institutions can access your credit history.
-This is possible only if these entities satisfy the criteria specified by the Reserve Bank.
+According to the RBI, entities engaged in the management of information to support or assist credit institutions can access your credit history.
+This is possible only if these entities meet the specific eligibility criteria set by the Reserve Bank of India.

-Which Act overlooks the overall security and management of credit information in India?
+Which Act governs the overall security and management of credit information in India?

-All credit bureaus and credit institutions are required to adhere to the CICRA Act of 2005.
-The RBI issues guidelines which help in the implementation of these laws.
+All credit bureaus and credit institutions are required to adhere to the Credit Information Companies (Regulation) Act of 2005.
+The RBI issues additional guidelines that help with the implementation of these laws.

 Home